Home Music Sisterhood in the Forest | An Electric Forest Story with Ashley Cizek

 by The Freaks - Staff

 I have been saving this story for quite some time.
 How does one go about writing a story on someone they’re inspired by in every way?
-When I first saw Ashley Cizek hoop, I had no idea she was a journalist.
+When I first saw Ashley Cizek hoop, I had no idea she was a music journalist.
 I had never in my life seen such skill.
 To be honest, I still haven’t seen a hooper I fancy more than her.
 The music media industry has some extremely unique individuals, and if you’ve had the pleasure of being interviewed by Ashley, I’m certain you’ve been moved by her ability to ask the tough questions.
 In our scene, she is legendary.
 Self-made, self-taught, and not just here for the story, she’s here for the music.

 A few months ago, I realized a dream I never knew I had.
 I put my heart and soul into this publication, and because of you wonderful readers, I’ve found a forever home.
 I found a place to be content, to pour out my soul, and realize the legitimacy of dreams I never knew I had.